CO2 Laser Resurfacing, At A Glance

 - Fair skin patients, namely skin types 1.2 & 2+.
 If you have darker skin, the use of fractional lasers may be more appropriate.
 Less risks of skin colour changes.

-- Have a lot of downtime.
-Depending on the density & depth, downtime varies from 4 day to 14 days.
+- Have a lot of downtimes.
+Depending on the density & depth, downtime varies from 4 days to 14 days.

 How long is the recovery following CO2 laser resurfacing?